thilinajayanath/gitdir/readme.md

 Configuration file is a yaml structure containing the following information.

-- One or more git repo(s) from where the files needs to be copied under the `repos` key.
+- One or more git repo(s) from where the files are copied from under the `repos` key.
 - Each git repo has the following configurations.
-  - URL of the git repo (SSH or HTTPS) under the `url` key.
+  - URL of the git repo (SSH or HTTPS).
   - One of the following authentication methods.
-    - `none` - If no authentication is required to access the gir repo (i.e for public git repos).
+    - `none` - If no authentication is required to access the gir repo (For example, for public git repos).
-    - `ssh` - For cloning a git repo using the ssh method.
+    - `ssh` - For accessing a git repo using the ssh method.
 This require the ssh key path to be specified.
-    - `credential-store` - For cloning a git repo using an access token.
+    - `credential-store` - For accessing a git repo using an access token.
 Credentials are retrieved from the default locations specified [here](https://git-scm.com/docs/git-credential-store)
   - List of source directory of the repo, local destination path and the git revision.

 An example configuration file is shown below.